lukeJordan-1/lukeJordan-1/README.md

 -  OSINT: Ability to carry out Open Source investigative analysis which conforms to UK RIPA legislation
 -  Critical risk analysis and geopolitics literate: I have previously completed several modules of an International Relations degree.
 I have a rich professional background involving work across multiple countries, some of which have suffered conflict or humanitarian disasters.
 -  Trained cultural advisor and analyst.
+-  Trained Spanish linguist.
--  Trained information manager directing teams of analysts.
+-  Trained information manager with experience of directing teams of analysts.

 Aspirations
  - I wish to develop my programming and overarching Computer Science career towards quantum computing and robotics.